WebRTC-specific features

 Where user and pass are the username and password of the server.
 Note that port is not optional.

-If the server uses a secret-based authentication (for instance, coturn with the use-auth-secret option), it must be configured by using AUTH_SECRET as username, and the secret as password:
+If the server uses a secret-based authentication (for instance, Coturn with the use-auth-secret option), it must be configured by using AUTH_SECRET as username, and the secret as password:

 webrtcICEServers2: